 When you are choosing onions to plant in your vegetable garden, you will often see them listed as either short-day onions or long-day onions.
 What to choose depends on where you live.

 Most onion varieties begin to form a bulb when the temperature and the number of daylight hours reach certain levels.
-Varieties listed as short-day onions bulb up when the day length is between 12 and 14 hours.
-Long-day onions, on the other hand, begin to form a bulb when the day length is between 14 and 16 hours.
+Varieties listed as short-day onions bulb up when the day length is 11 to 12 hours.
+On the other hand, long-day onions begin to form a bulb when the day length is a minimum of 14 hours.

 Northern gardeners should plant long-day onions.
 In the North, daylight length varies greatly as you get farther and farther away from the equator.
 Winter days are very short, but summer days are long.
 Long-day onions will have a chance to produce lots of top growth (hence produce bigger bulbs) before the day length triggers bulbing.
 If short-day onions were grown in the North, the onions would bulb up too early and

 Southern gardeners should plant short-day onions.
 In the South, there is much less variation in day length between seasons than up North.
 If long-day onions were planted in the South, they may not experience enough day length to trigger the bulbing process.

 Onions are sensitive to day length, so varieties are generally classified into three categories: Long-day, short-day, and day-neutral.
 The border between long- and short-day varieties lies roughly at 36 degrees north latitude (aka, the 36th parallel)—north of this line, plant long-day varieties; south of it, plant short-day varieties.
 Day-neutral varieties can be grown successfully anywhere.